aryanrajtrangham/Courses_from_priyanshu/E-commerce.md

     - The organization information search process
     - Consumer search experience
     - Information brokers and brokerage
-- **Purchase consumation** Include mercantile protocol that specifies flow of information and documents associated with purchasing and negotiating with merchants for suitable terms.
+- **Purchase consumption** Include mercantile protocol that specifies flow of information and documents associated with purchasing and negotiating with merchants for suitable terms.
   - Mode of payments
     - Mercantile Process using digital cash
     - Mercantile Process using credit card